FilipRank/Simple-PDF-OCR/README.md

 To download the application for your operating system, click on the latest release, which you can find in the release tab on the right-hand side of the Github interface.

-The application supports doing OCR on multiple PDFs at simultaneously.
+The application supports doing OCR on multiple PDFs simultaneously.

 # Running from source